 There doesn’t have to be an off-season when it comes to cycling.
 Use your bike 365 days/year with an indoor trainer.
 Not only will you reap the physical rewards, your mental health and wellness will get the needed care they deserve.
 What trainer is best for you?
 That is a loaded question.

 We’ve been making indoor bike trainers for more than 30 years, and we’ve fielded a lot of questions over that time.
 Here you’ll find five of our most frequently asked questions on the topic of indoor cycling and bike trainers.

-Q: I’ve never had an indoor bike trainer before.
-What are some things I should keep in mind when setting up a training space at home?
+Q: I’m new to this whole trainer thing…what should I keep in mind when setting up a training space at home?

 A: Welcome to the land of indoor training!
 The keyword for getting your training space set-up is: comfort.
 Here's some guidance to get you started.

 - Make it fun!
 Approach setting up your trainer space like a cool and fun home improvement project.
 Plan out the riding space (aka: the place you will be spending time with your bike indoors) with a focus on time and efficiency for getting in rides.

 - Plan ahead.
 Consider whether you can always leave the space intact, or if you need to store the trainer and set up after every ride.
 Think about how you plan to entertain yourself with apps, tablets, smart phones, or a television.
 Invest in the space under your trainer and bike as well, a good mat will prevent reverberating noise and prevent sweat from soaking into the carpeting or floors.

 - Take a test ride.
 The first time you set up your trainer space, budget 15-30 minutes to get everything just right before you "start" your ride.

 Here are additional set-up tips based on the type of indoor bike trainer you're using: